Reforming Maternal Care Could Prevent Postpartum Crisis

 Many traditions emphasize that new moms rest in bed with newborns for at least two weeks.
 (Alena Ozerova/Shutterstock)

-Earlier this year, Molly Hahn remained purposefully in her bed for two weeks.
+Earlier this year, Molly Hahn intentionally stayed in bed for two weeks.

 Hahn’s goal was to make sure she was nourished with healthy, warm food and plenty of rest for 45 days of personal healing.
-She was borrowing a Chinese philosophy that a well-nurtured mother makes for a healthier mom and baby.
-Specifically, she was aiming for 15 days in bed, 15 days on the bed, and 15 days near the bed.
+She was borrowing from a traditional Chinese belief that holds that nurturing the mother determines her future vitality, makes for a healthier baby, and strengthens the mother-child bond.

 Shifting Postpartum Values

-More recently, there’s a push to reform medical care so that women can more readily access resources and support to thrive in their transition from pregnancy to motherhood.
-It’s a departure from a barebones postpartum system emphasizing expedient birthing recovery.
+More recently, there’s been a push to reform medical care so that women can more readily access resources and support to thrive in their transition from pregnancy to motherhood.
+It’s a departure from a bare-bones postpartum system emphasizing expedient recovery.

-Postpartum care is becoming an issue of growing importance in the United States, where two-thirds of maternal deaths occur during the postpartum period, according to the Commonwealth Fund, a nonprofit organization that calls for a more high-quality health care system.
+Postpartum care is becoming an issue of growing importance in the United States.
+In this country, two-thirds of maternal deaths occur during the postpartum period, according to the Commonwealth Fund, a nonprofit organization that calls for a better health care system.

 Maternal death rates are rising in the United States, particularly among black and indigenous women, and are far higher than in other high-income countries.
 About 80 percent of these deaths are preventable.
-The Commonwealth Fund’s June 2024 report on the maternal mortality crisis found that compared with other countries it studied, American women are the least likely to have postpartum support, including home visits in the critical weeks following birth.
+The Commonwealth Fund’s June 2024 report on the maternal mortality crisis found that compared to women in other countries it studied, American women were the least likely to have postpartum support, including home visits in the critical weeks following birth.

-New moms and newborn babies are often unseen during the postpartum period—sometimes called the “fourth trimester”—in other cultures because they stay in the house, Vivian Keeler, a chiropractor and certified doula with Amazing Births and Beyond, told The Epoch Times.
+In other cultures, new moms and newborn babies are often unseen during the postpartum period—sometimes called the “fourth trimester”—because they stay in the house, Vivian Keeler, a chiropractor and certified doula with Amazing Births and Beyond, told The Epoch Times.

 “Aunties,” a term of endearment for any close family member or even close friend, often stay with new moms to take over responsibilities like cooking, caring for other children, and cleaning the house.
-The purpose is for new moms to rest so they can heal and focus on breastfeeding and bonding while being well-nourished, according to Keeler, who is president of HypnoBirthing International, an organization helping women achieve more peaceful birthing experiences.
+According to Keeler, this enables new moms to rest so they can heal and focus on breastfeeding and bonding while being well-nourished.
+Keeler is president of HypnoBirthing International, an organization helping women achieve more peaceful birthing experiences.

-Such traditions are maintained by some cultural groups in the United States, but for most women here, the postpartum period is “devoid of formal or informal maternal support,” a group of health care workers wrote in an American Journal of Obstetrics and Gynecology editorial calling for profound federal improvements to fourth-trimester care.
+Such traditions are maintained by some cultural groups in the United States.
+But for most women here, the postpartum period is “devoid of formal or informal maternal support,” a group of health care workers wrote in an American Journal of Obstetrics and Gynecology editorial.

 Standard Care Lacking

-Six-week checkups with obstetrician-gynecologist (ob-gyn) doctors symbolize the end of pregnancy care.
-However, not all women attend this appointment.
-Reported rates vary, but anywhere from 54 percent to 80 percent have a postpartum visit.
+In the days following birth, the average mother in the United States can expect little more from her health care provider than being told, “Congratulations.
+We'll see you in six weeks,” Keeler said.
+Those six-week checkups with obstetrician-gynecologist (OB-GYN) doctors then symbolize the end of pregnancy care.
+However, not all women will attend that appointment.
+Reported rates vary, but only 54 percent to 80 percent of new mothers have a postpartum visit.

 Hypertension, or high blood pressure, is the most common medical issue in pregnancy.
 It is a risk factor for heart attack, stroke, and blood clots and complicates between 10 percent and 15 percent of pregnancies.

-Urgent warning signs in the postpartum period are:
+Urgent warning signs in the postpartum period include:

 • A headache that persists or worsens